GTBitsOfGood/nextjs-starter/CODETOUR.md

     Similarly, any other files or utils must be placed in a separate directory.
   * To fix this, screens are placed in a separate directory from pages, and each in their own directory.
     This makes it very simple to keep the logic, styles, and utilities for each page in their separate space.
+  * Each screen behaves as a page, so `getInitialProps` and other Next.js helpers can be used.
+  * Each screen is also passed the prop `currentUser`, which is either null or an object containing the user's data from the database.

 - ### [`/pages`](src/pages): Used for creating file-system routing to screens and creating API routes.